 Beyond outreach to parents, this spring Cardinal First is providing programs appealing directly to high school students thinking about college.
 The College has partnered with 10 high schools in the area to conduct workshops led by current first-generation North Central students.
 Prospective students will gain an authentic glimpse into what to expect from college from the people living it right now.

 “We know that anyone visiting a new place or beginning a new journey benefits from a guide, especially a guide with whom they have something in common or who shares a similar background,” Carballo said.

 These events are scheduled for spring semester, with plenty more in the works.
 They include sessions with faculty mentors, most of whom are first-generation college graduates, allowing first-gen students to meet faculty from their academic area of interest and get to know them as resources who can aid them in their future plans.

 Perhaps the most highly anticipated event in the plan is the Cardinal First Alumni Academy.
-This will be a post-graduation-centered event, involving first-generation North Central alumni speaking on their professional success, providing guidance to help current students with their plans for the future, and sitting down to dinner with students so they can practice their networking skills.
+This will be a post-graduation-centered event, involving first-generation North Central alumni speaking on their professional success, providing guidance to help current students with their career development plans for the future, and sitting down to dinner with students so they can practice their networking skills.
 Carballo has scheduled the academy event for April and is hopeful it will be held in person.

 Carballo is quick to point out how the grant from the Davis Foundations has been instrumental in allowing Carballo and the Cardinal First staff to push beyond what they thought was possible to offer students.